emoreno911/near-glide-journal/README.md

 </div>

 ## NEAR Blockchain Interaction
-The contract in `assembly/main.ts` provides methods to get, store in blockchain and reset likes for markets inside the `Markets` tab.
-Check <a href="https://trading-journal-txs.netlify.app/" target="_blank">trading-journal-txs.netlify.app</a> for more info.
+The contract in `assembly/main.ts` provides methods to get, store and reset likes in blockchain for markets inside the `Markets` tab.
+Check <a href="https://trading-journal-txs.netlify.app/" target="_blank">trading-journal-txs.netlify.app</a> for app's transactions summary.